-4.2.1 TO CONNECT A CPU TO THE LOCAL UNIT
+4.2.1 TO CONNECT A CPU TO THE EXTENDER'S LOCAL UNIT

-We've included extension cables with the extender that you can use to connect the extender's Local Unit to the CPU's keyboard, mouse, and video ports.
+We've included extension cables with the KVM/Serial Extender that you can use to connect the Extender to the CPU's keyboard, mouse, video, and serial ports.
+As mentioned in the bulleted paragraphs on the previous page, you might also need port adapters if your CPU has PC/AT type ports.